-We started giggling.
+We start giggling.

 “Where’s Hippie?”
-Michael changed our focus.
+Michael changes our focus.

-“He’s out presenting his pregnant bride to the screaming Baptists – ‘we are saved!’
+“He’s out presenting his pregnant bride to the screaming Baptists – ‘We are saved!
 May the holy rolling begin.”

 “You did that didn’tcha”

-We laughed for about a minute.
+We laugh for about a minute.

 “You two havta come up for Christmas, Hippie’s already here.
 I’m putting a show on at school.”